joshstephenson/Wordle-Solver/README.md

 ```

 ## Finding the Best Starting Word
 Using the right starting word makes a big difference.
 While OATER has the highest calculated score, many believe SALET to be the best starting word.
 To find the best starting word, use the script `FindStartingWord.py` and wait a long time.
 This script will loop over all 12952 words calculating the average number of guesses to solve each of the 2315 answer words.
 It will print out the best performance so far after each batch.
-I will update this once the script finishes, although I suspect it won't be necessary to go through more than 100, because the calculated scores will be so low, it's unlikely the best starting word is not in the top 100 word scores.

 ## The Algorithm
 The algorithm has two separate word lists.
 The property `answers` is populated from nyt-answers.txt and the property `exclusive_words` is populated from a combination of 'nyt-guesses.txt' and 'nyt-answers.txt'. `exclusive_words` is a python list that is initially sorted by the popularity of letters in each word.
 This is best for pruning the list of answers as fast as possible. `answers` is a python list that is initially sorted by the popularity of letters in their respective positions.
 This is important for getting words with the highest word score.